rohitgayke01/Customer-Churn-Analysis/README.md

 ---

-## 💡 Business Recommendations
+## 📊 Business Recommendations

-Based on the analysis, the following recommendations can help reduce customer churn:
+Based on the analysis, the following business strategies are recommended:

-1. Encourage month-to-month customers to switch to one-year or two-year contracts through suitable offers and discounts.
+- 🎯 Focus on **Month-to-month customers** with targeted retention offers.

-2. Provide special retention offers for new customers, especially those with 0-12 months of tenure.
+- 💳 Encourage customers to switch from **Electronic Check** to more stable payment methods.

-3. Target high-risk month-to-month and Fiber Optic customers with personalized retention campaigns.
+- 🌐 Improve customer experience for **Fiber Optic Internet** users.

-4. Review customers using Electronic Check and encourage more convenient automatic payment options.
+- 🛡️ Promote **Online Security** and **Tech Support** services.

-5. Promote Tech Support and Online Security services to customers who do not currently use them.
+- 🎁 Provide special offers to **new customers within their first year**.

-6. Review pricing plans for customers with high monthly charges.
+- 📞 Use proactive customer support to reduce early-stage churn.

-7. Use customer data to identify high-risk customers early and take proactive retention actions.
+- 💰 Provide personalized plans for customers with higher monthly charges.

 ---

-## 🚀 Project Outcome
+## 🎯 Project Outcome

-This project demonstrates how raw customer data can be transformed into meaningful business insights using Python and Power BI.
+This project provides a complete **Customer Churn Analysis workflow** using Python and Power BI.

-The analysis helped identify:
+The analysis identifies important churn drivers such as:

-- Overall customer churn rate.
+- Month-to-month contracts
-- Customer segments with higher churn.
+- Electronic check payments
-- Contract types associated with higher churn.
+- Fiber optic internet
-- Services associated with higher churn.
+- Lack of Online Security
-- Payment methods associated with higher churn.
+- Lack of Tech Support
-- Customer tenure and monthly charge patterns.
+- Short customer tenure
-- High-risk customer segments.
+- Higher monthly charges

-- Potential strategies to improve customer retention.
+The Power BI dashboard converts these findings into an interactive business intelligence solution that can help organizations identify high-risk customers and design effective retention strategies.

 ---